 - The Powder River Basin is the largest potential source of US coal.
-At the expense of taxpayers, coal companies get dirt cheap coal from our public lands. - Strip-mining is a mostly mechanized method of digging the coal, polluting water, destroying valuable rangeland and habitat, and impacting the long-range productivity of fragile farms. - Coal mining causes health problems and significant air pollution in the coal fields and local communities. - New and expanded mines would put more communities at risk.
+At the expense of taxpayers, coal companies get dirt cheap coal from our public lands. - Strip-mining is a mostly mechanized method of digging coal, which pollutes water, destroys valuable rangeland and habitat, and impacts the long-range productivity of ranches and farms - Coal mining causes health problems and significant air pollution. - New and expanded mines targeted for coal export would put more communities at risk.

-- Coal trains are the heaviest, longest and loudest trains on the rails. - Diesel exhaust would dramatically increase cancer, asthma and other ailments - One terminal exporting 48 million tons could mean up to 18 coal trains a day.
-Some communities could see as many as 60 mile+ long coal trains every day with all terminals - Burlington Northern Sante Fe (BNSF) railroad studies estimate up to 500 lbs of coal can be lost from each rail car en route.
-Coal dust would pollute our air and water. - Transporting coal through neighborhoods with higher percentages of people of color and lower-income households would exacerbate inequalities. - Increased coal train traffic would mean delays at rail crossings, more congestion, limit access to neighborhoods, schools and businesses, and slow emergency responders' time. - Passenger rail and other freight commodities needing our region's railways would be impacted. - Needed upgrades would in large part be funded through public tax dollars.
+- Coal trains are the heaviest, longest and loudest trains on the rails. - Diesel exhaust would dramatically increase cancer, asthma and other ailments - If all three terminals were built, some communities could see as many as 40 mile plus long coal trains per day. - Burlington Northern Sante Fe (BNSF) railroad studies estimate up to 500 lbs of coal can be lost from each rail car en route.
+Coal dust would pollute our air and water. - Transporting coal through neighborhoods with higher percentages of people of color and lower-income households would exacerbate inequalities. - Increased coal train traffic would cause delays at rail crossings and more traffic congestion, limit access to neighborhoods, schools and businesses and slow emergency response time. - Passenger rail and other freight commodities would be impacted by a significant increase in competition for use of our finite rail infrastructure. - Needed upgrades would largely be funded through public tax dollars.

-- If built, the terminals in WA and OR would mean up to 136 million metric tons of coal through West Coast ports each year.
-The largest proposal, at Cherry Point in WA, would ship 48 million metric tons/year. - The terminals would have acres of uncovered coal piles up to 85 feet high -releasing coal dust onto surrounding businesses, homes, farms, fields, wetlands and waters. - To build the terminals, the companies would degrade wetlands, impacting marine ecosystems on which herring, salmon, orcas and fish depend. - The terminals would directly degrade or destroy sacred tribal ground. - Every year at least 2,500 of some of the world's biggest cargo ships would navigate our waterways and coasts including the Columbia River and the already-crowded Straits of Juan de Fuca and Georgia.
+- If built, the terminals in WA and OR would mean up to 100 million metric tons of coal through West Coast ports each - Gateway Pacific Terminal in Whatcom County, WA - 48 million metric tons/year - Millennium Bulk Logistics in Cowlitz County, WA - 44 million metric tons/year - Morrow Pacific Project in Morrow and Columbia Counties, OR - 8 million metric tons/year - The terminals would have acres of uncovered coal piles up to 85 feet high -releasing coal dust onto surrounding businesses, homes, farms, fields. wetlands and waters. - To build the terminals, the companies would degrade wetlands, impacting marine ecosystems on which herring, salmon, orcas and fish depend. - The terminals would directly degrade or destroy sacred tribal ground.

+- Every year at least 2,500 of some of the world's biggest cargo ships would navigate our waterways and coasts including the Columbia River and the already-crowded Straits of Juan de Fuca and Georgia.
 This would mean ongoing threats to local communities, fishing grounds, wetlands, waterways and wildlife.
-Just one accident would be devastating. - While in port, these ships burn tons of diesel fuel adding to air and greenhouse gas pollution and health impacts to nearby communities.
-The ships would likely discharge ballast from foreign waters. - Two of the proposals call for barging coal down the Columbia River - nearly doubling barge traffic on the River - and transloading the coal to ships.
+Just one accident would be devastating. - The Morrow Pacific Project proposal calls for barging coal down the scenic Columbia River nearly doubling barge traffic on the river.
+The coal would then be trans loaded to ships heading to Asia where the coal would be burned. - While in port, these ships burn tons of diesel fuel adding to air and greenhouse gas pollution as well as impacting the health of citizens in nearby communities.
+The ships would likely discharge ballast from foreign waters.